AI Agents and Autonomous Systems 2025

 - ✓Orchestration – execution flow control, error handling, retries

-ReAct Pattern - Foundation of autonomous agents
+ReAct pattern - the foundation of autonomous agents

 ReAct Loop Visualization